Let’s Talk About It: The Teen’s Guide to Sex, Relationships, and Being a Human

 The book is pretty much exactly what its title says it is: a teen’s guide to sex and sexual relationships.
 A lot of the advice it gives seems to presuppose we live in a West Wing & NPR-ish world where differences in sexuality and gender are normal and everyone’s fine with it.
 A world where boys and girls (or combinations thereof) can pair off and have honest, frank, and intimate conversations about their bodies and their sexuality, and then, with a partner’s consent and in a careful, caring, and responsible way, try out various sexual activities.

 I don’t think teenagers have changed much from my day, nor have the pressures adults and most of all fellow teens impose on kids who are the least bit different.
 Different in appearance from what is perceived as normal, different in body type, different in feminine or masculine characteristics, different in sexuality … different in any damn way.
 To pretend that in the social pressure cooker of middle and high school one can be different, yet be understood and accepted and not bullied, is just not realistic.
 How to respond to and live with bullying and hate should have been one of the illustrated conversations in this guide.

 Perhaps young people find it easier to talk about sex and sexuality among themselves these days.
 I suspect they don’t, though, and that they keep such thoughts private.
-But as a way to get important information across to teenagers, the conversational format of this guide, where boys and girls do sit down with one another for frank and intimate discussions of sex and sexuality, probably works.
+But as a way to get important information across to teenagers, the conversational format of this guide, where fictional boys and girls do sit down with one another for frank and intimate discussions of sex and sexuality, might work well for real boys and girls.
 I wish we’d have had books like this when I was a teen.

 I would not say the illustrations in this guide are pornographic, but many are explicit: naked people, detailed drawings of genitalia, even a few graphics depicting sex acts and toys.
 It goes way, way beyond the National Geographic photos of bare-breasted indigenous women boys of my generation whacked off to.